Friends of the Woods

 Ever since I first found the story of the woodswomen, I have been on a journey of woodland wanderings, collecting songs and stories wherever I go; in dusty archives, around smoky campfires, leaning against the trunks of ancient trees and listening to the tales of city sanctuaries.
 My hair has known every kind of smoky and knotty, my fingers and toes have become well acquainted with every kind of wet and cold, and wherever my wanderings have led me, on paths both bumpy and smooth, I have come across traces of the woodswomen and signs of the people’s reawakening from their long winter sleep.

-On this journey, I have come into contact with many friends and guardians of the woods – and one of them is a woman named Birgitta Wiklund, who lives in northern Sweden where she enjoys sharing the magic of the forest through her photography and forest-bathing experiences.
-Birgitta has created a beautiful slideshow of her forest photos to illustrate the Swedish version of the woodswomen story.
-Watch it on YouTube.
+On this journey, I have met many friends and guardians of the woods, and one of them is Birgitta Wiklund, a contemporary woodswoman living in Umeå, northern Sweden, who loves to capture the magic of the forest with photography and through holding forest-bathing walks in the woods where she lives.
+Birgitta has created a beautiful slideshow of her forest photos to illustrate the Swedish version of the woodswoman story that you can watch here: